Ricosworks1/mattrix/README.md

 - **Contact photo** → stored in **IPFS** (to save GolemDB storage space).
 - Only the **SHA-256 hash of the photo** is written into GolemDB, ensuring privacy and verifiability.

 ✅ This design ensures minimal storage on GolemDB, while preserving **auditability, scalability, and data integrity**.
+We solve the problem of fake contacts that are typically used as fraud in marketing or investment.
+In fact, we have been ourselves scamed by a fakedm invetor trying to steal our money!

 ---